kbilsted/StatePrinter/doc/AutomatingUnitTesting.md

 ## 1.1 Create the test

 To get started with the automatic asserting in  unit testing, you first write your business code and an *empty test* which only exercise the code under test.
-No asserts are to be written.
+No asserts are to be written manually any more.
+This approeach also works for existing tests, justthink of the blow test as one of your existing tests where the business code has changes since last running this test.

 For example:

 ```C#
 [Test]